shuklak13/Amazon_Product_Quality/README.md

 ![Probability of R given S](https://github.com/shuklak13/Amazon_Product_Quality/blob/master/images/P_R_given_S.JPG)

-Assume that there are m brands and n users.
-Then there are 2^(m+n) possible combinations of brand and user positivities.
+Given that there are m brands and n users, each of which could be "positive" or "negative", we sum over `2^(m+n)` unique combinations of brand and user positivities.
 For each combination, we need to sum the probability of sentiment for each review.
-The number of reviews could be up to mn (one review per user-brand tuple).
-So, in total, the brute force computation could take O(mn * 2^(m+n)) time.
+The number of reviews could be up to `mn` (one review per user-brand tuple).
+So, in total, the brute force computation would take `O(mn * 2^(m+n))` time.

+As we can see, this approach takes superpolynomial time, and is not feasible.
+We reduce the state space that we compute over by instead adopting the Makrov Chain Monte Carlo method.

 ## Markov Chain Monte Carlo